isabelml/tfm_r_project/README.md

-# Master's Thesis
-# Artificial Intelligence in the press: A comparative analysis of ideologically diverse newspapers
+# Master's Thesis.
+Artificial Intelligence in the press: A comparative analysis of ideologically diverse newspapers

 ### Author: Isabel Molero López
 ### Master in Computational Social Science